JuniMay/junimay.github.io/public/posts/glance-rvv.md

 operations are performed.
 CSRs need to be accessed to determine how an instruction executes.
-The C intrinsics of RVV requires the programmer to pass `vl` as an explicit argument, and let the compiler to reduce the number of `vsetvl`.
-Of course, current compilers like clang can do an excellent job optimizing the manually crafted code, but it is still difficult to model the runtime length of vectors in a general way.
+The C intrinsics of RVV requires the programmer to pass `vl` as an explicit argument, and let the compiler to reduce the number of `vset{i}vl{i}` instructions.
+Of course, current compilers like clang can do an excellent job optimizing the manually crafted code, but it is still difficult to model the runtime length of vectors in a general way, which makes it harder for high-level optimizations.

 There are some proposed or experimental methods in LLVM and MLIR to add support for RVV.